efredericks/gvsu-cis373/assets/labs/lab5-synth.md

               "./audio/drum_cowbell.wav"]
 ```

 This makes a list of files - so if you wanted a cowbell you'd play the file stored in `audiofiles[6]`.
-Remember to use the correct file names!
+Remember to use the correct file names with the correct capitalization!

 {: .note }
 If you're not familiar with Linux pathing, the `./audio` part means to look in the current directory (`./`) and then in the `audio` folder.
 The program is looking relative to where it exists on the `CIRCUITPY` folder.